Aryabhata Award

 The Aryabhata Award or Aryabhatta Award is an annual award, presented to individuals with notable lifetime contributions in the field of astronautics and aerospace technology in India.

-It was instituted by the Astronautical Society of India (ASI) (estd.1990), an International Astronautical Federation's member (since 1958).
-The award usually is presented by Minister of State in Prime Minister's Office.
-The award consists of a citation and Rs.One lakh in cash.
+It was instituted by the Astronautical Society of India (ASI) (established 1990), an International Astronautical Federation member since 1958.
+The award is usually presented by the Minister of State of the Prime Minister's Office, and consists of a citation and ₹1 lakh (₹100,000).

 History

 The award is named after the fifth century Indian astronomer and mathematician Aryabhata, and in commemoration of the first Indian satellite Aryabhata (launched 19 April 1975).